 For egg-free and vegan chocolate whoopie pies, you can swap in egg replacer for the 2 eggs.
 Vegan marshmallow creme can be hard to find, so I would use the Alternate Vanilla Cream Filling.

 We haven’t these chocolate whoopie pies gluten-free as of yet, but they may work with your favorite gluten-free flour blend.

 - 1 cup shortening (see Shortening Note below)

 - 2 teaspoons vanilla extract

 - 4 cup all-purpose flour

-- Sift the flour, cocoa powder, baking soda, and salt together in a large bowl.
+- In a large bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt.

-- Drop the dough by the heaping tablespoon (to make cakes about 2 to 2½ inches wide) onto your prepared cookie sheet.
+- Pipe (for neater cookies) or drop the dough by the heaping tablespoon (to make 24 cakes, each about 2 to 2½ inches wide) onto your prepared cookie sheet.

 - Bake for about 10 to 15 minutes, or until the cookies just spring back when pressed in center with finger.